warkiz/IndicatorSeekBar/README.md

 Star to support me , many thanks!

-Feel free to contact me if you have any trouble on this project.
+Feel free to contact me if you have any trouble on this project:
 1. Create an issue.
 2. Send mail to me, "warkiz".concat("4j").concat("@").concat("gmail.com")